lopesboa/mobile/README.md

 **Note**: This command will automatically indexes all the stories in **stories.js** files.

+## Firebase

+[In this section](.github/FIREBASE.md) you can find all informations about Firebase parts (Analytics, Dynamic Links, etc) used by the app.

 ## Troubleshooting

 [In this section](.github/TROUBLESHOOTING.md) you can find all common issues and how we can resolve those.